anchore/webinar-demo/docs/06-reporting.md

 9. Included Reports in Risk Assessment/Risk Mgmt Process
 10. Regularly update reporting mechanisms for new checks

+> [!TIP]
+> For a visual walkthrough checkout the [Reporting workshop materials](https://viperr.anchore.com/reporting/) (_there are some slight differences on ui_).

 ## Lab Exercises

-For this lab we turn to some Web UI work to generate some reports that will help unpack some of the capabilities on offer.
+For this lab, we turn to the Web UI to generate reports that will help surface some of the capabilities and information on offer to help you manage your software.
-Reports can be saved, run on a schedule and made into a template for others to use.
+Reports can be created and managed in many ways: They can be saved, run on a schedule and made into a template for others to use.
-Additionally, you can download your report results as JSON or CSV and setup notifications to webhooks to be notified when a report has been generated.
+Additionally, you can download your report results as JSON or CSV and set up notifications to webhooks to be notified when a report has been generated.

 > Note: with reporting there is no direct anchorectl support, instead reports are built and managed in the Web UI itself under `/reports` tab in the top navigation.